sony/esstra/doc/case-study/openssl.md

 #### Prerequisite

-Since the ESSTRA Utility depends on the [PyYAML](https://pyyaml.org/) module to handle YAML data, you may need to install it by typing:
+Since ESSTRA Utility depends on the [PyYAML](https://pyyaml.org/) module to handle YAML data, you may need to install it by typing:

 ```sh
 $ pip install pyyaml